Graeme Edge

-Graeme Charles Edge (30 March 1941 – 11 November 2021) was an English musician, songwriter and poet, best known as the co-founder and drummer of the English band the Moody Blues.
+Graeme Charles Edge (30 March 1941 – 11 November 2021) was an English musician, songwriter and poet, best known as the co-founder, drummer, and only constant member of the English band the Moody Blues.
 In addition to his work with the Moody Blues, Edge worked as the bandleader of his own outfit, the Graeme Edge Band.
 He contributed his talents to a variety of other projects throughout his career.
 In 2018, Edge was inducted into the Rock and Roll Hall of Fame as a member of the Moody Blues.

-Life
+Career

+Early career

+Edge started his career as a musician in the Birmingham-based group Gerry Levene and the Avengers, having previously acted as a manager for Blue Rhythm Band in which he sat in on drums occasionally.
+Gerry Levene and the Avengers cover of Dr. Feelgood & The Interns "Doctor Feelgood" – released as a single in 1964 – was the recording debut of both Edge and future Move and Wizzard guitarist Roy Wood.

 The Moody Blues (1964–1966)

 Born in Rocester, Staffordshire, Graeme Edge was one of the original members of the Moody Blues, alongside singer/guitarist Denny Laine, singer/bassist Clint Warwick, singer/keyboardist Mike Pinder and singer/flautist/harmonica player Ray Thomas.
 Edge provided a foundation for the original R&B and rock-flavoured band fronted by Laine, playing on all their Decca singles, including the UK chart-topping "Go Now" (January 1965) and other 1965 hit songs: "I Don't Want to Go On Without You", "Everyday" and "From the Bottom of my Heart (I Love You)", which were additionally released in that year.